v4nderstruck/master-thesis/PREP/proposals/thesis-proposal.md

   - We could use HE/MPC to protect intermediate results and gradients
   - Challenges: efficiency tradeoff
   - Note: Cryptography protocol design
-- Apply DP and confusion strategies to model training
+- Apply DP and other strategies to model training
   - Similar to above, but different techniques
   - Should consider transformer specific techniques
   - Challenges: accuracy tradeoff